 Graphics Resources: the Webinar Presentation template

-It’s prepared as PowerPoint file, however, you can use also other presentation software capable of importing PPTX files such as Google Slides or Keynote.
+It’s prepared as a PowerPoint file, however, you can use also other presentation software capable of importing PPTX files such as Google Slides or Keynote.

 If you enjoyed the graphics above and they can be useful for your next webinar, you can see the full deck and get it here: